Call us: +52 444-825-0550

 On December 14th 2022, the Senate approved the Labor Reform bill of articles 76 and 78 of the Federal Labor Law, to increase workers vacations from 6 to 12 days the annual paid vacation period for Mexican workers, once the employee completes one year is his job.
 This reform became effective on January 1st, 2023.

-After the second year of service, two days of vacation will be increased to 20 days, and after the sixth year of service, the vacation period will be increased by two days for every five years of service, as shown in the following table:
+After the second year of service, two days of vacation will be increased each year, until reaching 20 days in the fifth year, and after the sixth year of service, the vacation period will be increased by two days for every five years of service, as shown in the following table:

 Furthermore, the national paid holidays in Mexico are the following: